keimaruO/MP4-to-WEBM-GameClip-Converter-Discord/README.md

 ---

-# 🎮 MP4 to WEBM Game Clip Converter for Discord (10MB Limit)
+## English

+### 🎮 Overview

 This tool converts MP4 videos into WEBM format and compresses them to under 10MB for free Discord users.

-It automatically adjusts the quality so that the final file is optimally sized between 9.5MB and 9.9MB.

-Now you can comfortably share your game clips with friends without having to pay for Nitro (´･_･`).
+(Include detailed explanation, usage instructions, installation guide, etc.)

-## 📂 Quick Usage
+### 📂 Quick Usage

 1. Prepare the **MP4 file** you want to convert.
 2. Run `start.bat` and select your desired MP4 file.